QP/C 8.1.3

 Remarks

 This Software Design Specification is part of the SafeQP Certification Kit↑, but applies to the whole QP/C Framework family↑.
-This document is the best source of information about the design, and internal implementation of QP/C Framework as well as QP Applications derived from the framework.
+This document is the best source of information about the design, and internal implementation of QP/C Framework component.

 Safety Viewpoint